vlayer-xyz/vlayer/book/src/appendix/architecture/header_cache.md

 - *historical blocks* - blocks older than 256

 ### Naive block inclusion proofs
-To proof inclusion of certain *historical blocks* in a chain, we will proof that:
+To prove inclusion of certain *historical blocks* in a chain, we will prove that:
 1. Some *recent block* belong to a chain
 2. Both *historical block* and *recent block* belong to the same chain